 The cookie’s creator, Dorie Greenspan says there are more than 463,000 links on Google for her World Peace cookies.

 The cookies, for those of you who don’t know them, are chocolate sables, French shortbreads, but, because they’ve got more brown sugar than white in them, they’ve got more chew than most shortbreads.
 They’ve also got a generous amount of dark chocolate chunks and enough fleur de sel, moist, coarse-grained French “finishing” salt (i.e., salt to be used in teensy quantities as a spice or condiment), to make them noticeably salty and completely addictive, in the way so many good things with salt are.

-If you love to bake Christmas cookies and give them as gifts to neighbors and friends, be sure to include these World Peace cookies.
+If you love to bake Christmas cookies and give them as gifts to neighbors and friends, be sure to include a batch of World Peace cookies.

-This really is a fabulous cookie!
-If you love chocolate and haven’t given it a try, you should.
+This really is a fabulous chocolate cookie recipe!
+If you love chocolate and haven’t given them a try, you should.
 I don’t know why I waited so long!